Wines and Vines Tour

 Vineyards and wineries have sprung up all over Oklahoma due to the favorable weather and soil conditions, which produce wonderful grape harvests.
-Central Oklahoma, in particular, is home to a large number of popular wineries, so we dedicated an entire tour to scoping out some great places to relax and enjoy a glass of vino.
+Central Oklahoma, in particular, is home to a few popular wineries, so we dedicated an entire tour to scoping out some great places to relax and enjoy a glass of vino.

 Tres Suenos Vineyard and Winery

 Our first stop for this winery tour was Tres Suenos Vineyard and Winery in Luther, just northeast of the Oklahoma City metro area.
 As you pull through the gate and onto the property you are greeted by beautiful vines winding around tightly stretched wire making them appear to float.
 Nestled in a tall gathering of pine trees directly in front of you is the wine tasting room and gathering hall.